Cyrken/html-css/all-devices-setup/README.md

 	@-o-viewport { width: device-width; scale: 1; }
 	@-webkit-viewport { width: device-width; scale: 1; }
 	@viewport { width: device-width; scale: 1; }
+	⋮

 The `@viewport` rule is a replacement for the viewport meta tag but is new and only supported by a few browsers.
 Since we’re future thinking designers we want to put it in.
+**It’s probably best to put this at the very top of your CSS file.**

 ---